Global Television Network: Entertainment

 Global does not have what can be called a main schedule, apart from news.
 Even before the WIC purchase, the Global stations had widely varying program lineups, and the WIC purchase only exacerbated the differences.
 For example, CHAN held the British Columbia rights to many shows that aired on CTV until 2001, except for The Oprah Winfrey Show.
 Factors influencing the stations' programming include time zone differences, local programming, and ratings for non-Global shows.

-Global has built its business on profitable entertainment programming produced in the United States, and has long been criticized for not investing enough in Canadian content.
+Global has built its business on profitable entertainment programming produced in the United States and has long been criticized for not investing enough in Canadian content.
 Canadian programming carried on the network, such as a revival of 1960s American science fiction series The Outer Limits, or the Chicago-set drama Zoe Busiek: Wild Card, has often avoided Canadian themes, presumably to focus on sales to United States and international cable or syndication markets – although Psi Factor did include Canadian themes, including a "killer wheat" episode and episodes set in Northern Quebec and Halifax.
 Series initially intended for the U.S. and international market are sometimes called "industrial" productions and largely disappeared with the collapse of the international action hour market.

 From the late-1990s to the mid-2000s, Global aired somewhat more identifiably Canadian entertainment programming, including the long-running finance drama Traders, the British-Canadian animated comedy Bob and Margaret, the police procedural drama Blue Murder, the nightly improvised drama Train 48, the sitcom The Jane Show and the reality show My Fabulous Gay Wedding.
 In 2003, Global signed comedian Mike Bullard, host of the nightly Open Mike with Mike Bullard on CTV and The Comedy Network, to a multi-year contract for a new nightly talk show on Global, but that series was cancelled after 60 episodes amid poor ratings.

 Global purchased the rights to produce a Canadian version of the popular entertainment magazine Entertainment Tonight; ET Canada launched on September 12, 2005.
 It also secured Canadian production rights to the American reality series The Apprentice, but a Canadian version of the program never came to fruition.
+They also produce a Canadian version of the reality series Big Brother.

-Global profits due to Canada's simultaneous substitution (or "simsub") regulations, which allow content owners to control programming rights for a particular show in Canada.
+Global, like all Canadian broadcast outlets, benefits from Canada's simultaneous substitution (or "simsub") regulations, which allow content owners to control programming rights for a particular show in Canada.
 When an American broadcast network is broadcasting the same show at the same time that Global is (such as the programs mentioned above), Canadian cable subscribers may only watch the Global Television broadcast, even when trying to view the American stations.
 This law gives them double exposure for their content and a larger share of advertising revenue, effectively blocking American border cities from access to the Canadian market.
 This was done to help give money to the networks to fund Canadian content development.
 Global is not the only Canadian broadcaster to use simsubs; nonetheless, some complaints, specific to Global, have arisen due to the following related practices: